folguinch/website/_posts/2024-04-13-carretera_austral_chapter9.md

     San Rafael glacier.
 </div>

-The Laguna San Rafael trip the day after was very early in the morning.
+The Laguna San Rafael trip the day after was very early in the morning and was organized by [99% Adventure](https://99aventura.cl/).
 We first had to travel by car to the Exploradores river mouth to take a boat down river, into the fjords and then into Laguna San Rafael.
 Laguna San Rafael is a lagoon formed at the feet of the San Rafael glacier, which comes down from the Campos de Hielo Sur ice field.
 We entered the lagoon and got as close as it is allowed to the glacier wall.